 The risk of illness, theft, damage, fire, accident, or death is real.
 Many New Brunswickers choose to minimize the chance of a resulting financial hardship.
 If you think you may not be able to afford potential financial loss or damage from an unexpected event, then you may consider buying insurance.

 Types of insurance

 There are many types of insurance available to cover different types of risks.
 Automobile insurance is mandatory if you own a vehicle.
 Most other types of insurance are optional.
-Home insurance is not mandatory, however most banks will not issue you a mortgage without proof that you have the property insured.
+Home insurance is not mandatory; however, most banks will not issue you a mortgage without proof that you have the property insured.
 You may consider having life insurance needs assessed by a professional advisor, especially if you have dependents or outstanding obligations that would need to be covered even in the event of your death.
-Similarly, your provincial health plan may be enough to cover your basic medical needs, but if you travel outside of your province of residence or Canada, you may want to get travel health insurance.
+Similarly, if you travel outside of your province of residence or Canada, you may want to consider travel health insurance.

 Tips for buying insurance

 Before buying insurance, make sure you fully understand the policy so you know what is and what is not covered.
 When comparing policies, look at how much coverage the insurance offers, not only the premiums you have to pay.
 Lower premiums may sound good, but if you do not have enough coverage it could cost you much more in the long run.

 Make sure you get the right insurance to meet your needs.
 Evaluate your situation from time to time—you may need to update your policy after major life events like starting a family, buying a home, starting a business, or buying a new vehicle.

 Ask about discounts for buying more than one type of insurance policy from the same insurance company.
 For example, you may get a discount if you buy your home and auto insurance from the same insurance company.